-Pre-PhD course requirements
+1. Pre-PhD course requirements

-In order to overcome any deficiency in the breadth of fundamental training or proper foundation for advanced work, courses are offered by the University.
-The courses would include courses of regular Masters level programmes, or would be special courses created for the doctoral student/s.
-These courses will be offered either by faculty members or by guest faculty and specialists in the profession.
-Candidates possessing a BTech/MSc/MA or an equivalent degree are required to complete a minimum of 10 course credits.
+In order to overcome any deficiency in the breadth of fundamental training for advanced work, several courses are offered across disciplines taught at the University.
+Such courses would include those at Masters level or could be special ones created only for the doctoral student/s.
+The courses will be offered either by University faculty members or by guest faculty and specialists.
+Students possessing a BTech/MSc/MA or equivalent degree are required to complete a minimum of 10 course credits.
 MTech or equivalent degree holders are required to complete a minimum of five credits.
 Relaxation up to six credits (from 10 credits) in the course work may be considered for those with an M Phil degree as well as those with a BTech/MSc/MA or equivalent degree, provided they have a minimum of five years of experience in the relevant field.
-The course requirement will be determined by the DRC (Department Research Committee)/CRC (Centre Research Committee) on the recommendations of the SRC (Student Research Committee) after due consideration of the background of the student in relation to the proposed topic of research.
+The course requirement will be determined by the DRC (Department Research Committee)/CRC (Centre Research Committee) on the recommendations of the SRC (Student Research Committee) after considering the student's background in relation to the proposed topic of research.